gracewa/Github_Search/README.md

 ## DESCRIPTION

-This is a web app that allows users to search github by username
+This is a web app that allows users to search github by username and view other public repos

 ## LIVE LINK
 https://gitsearch-e934a.firebaseapp.com/?21388